What's on this page

 Files organization

-There is two kinds of templates, layouts and others templates: layouts are used to render pages, and each of them can include templates.
+There is three kinds of templates, layouts, components and others templates: layouts are used to render pages, and each of them can include templates and components.

 layouts/(<section>/)<type>|<layout>.<format>(.<language>).twig